Key components in an effective IT operations management framework

 What is an IT operations management framework?

-Benefits of IT operations management framework
+Benefits of an IT operations management framework

-• Faster incident resolution: Automated detection and response reduce downtime.
-IT operations management framework helps fix issues before they disrupt operations.
+- Faster incident resolution: Automated detection and response cut downtime.
+Issues get fixed before they disrupt operations.

-• Lower IT costs: IT operations management framework automates tasks and avoids waste.
-Altogether, businesses save money while improving IT operations.
+- Lower IT costs: ITOM automates routine tasks and avoids waste, helping businesses save money while improving operations.

-Key components of IT operations management framework
+Key components of an IT operations management framework

 1. Network management